DanielL100/Molecular-Fluorescence/README.md

 This part consists of the following blocks:
 1. This block is provided with excel files with the wavenumbers and the intensity measured and their uncertainties, a file for each angle.
 It finds the wavenumbers of the 2 peaks, in which coressponds to the UP and LP states, using parabolic fitting around them.
 2. This block is provided with 2 excel file, each contains the k-vectors, the corresponding energies and their uncertainties.
 It fits a curve according to the suggested model in the paper for each state and also plots both the fits on one figure.

+> [!NOTE]
+> Each fit also makes a residual plot and extracts statistical tests into arranged matrices.

 ## Getting Started